ryarmst/fuzzdeep/README.md

 * Pyradamsa
 * adb_shell

+### ADB Connection
+The tool assumes an ADB connection via USB in a Linux environment.
+You may have to modify code for a different configuration.
+When connecting a system to a device with ADB, keys are created when systems are authorized by devices.
+These are stored in `$HOME/.android/` by default on Linux, which the tool assume (this can be changed with the `-k` option).

+See [Android ADB Key Management](https://technicallycompetent.com/android-adb-keys/) for more information on ADB key management.
+This tool relies on the Python ADB implementation [adb_shell](https://github.com/JeffLIrion/adb_shell).

 ## Usage

 The tool is easy to use, but effective usage is non-trivial.
 The difficulty is in identifying application behavior that indicates a bug or potential vulnerability.
 Consider the fuzzing of HTTP services for comparison.
 When fuzzing web services, the HTTP response from the server can be used for comparison to a baseline to identify whether each payload caused a difference in application behavior.
 With Android deep links, we don't necessarily expect an output.
 So what should be monitored to identify an event worth investigating?